 I do not run across square headed ants very often, Hymenoptera, Myrmicidae:Zacryptocerus.
 These are worker ants who protect the colony by blocking the entrance with their heads.
 Next to to ant is a fungus gnat, Mycetophilidae.
 Finally there is part of a spider web that looks like it has been dragged through the forest floor.

 A nice chunk of Chiapas amber with an unusual inclusion.
 Inside this amber is a large coprolite.
 The coprolite appears to have small rocks (not sure they are rocks) inter spaced throughout the piece.
 Just the size of the coprolite is larger (which in itself is rather rare.
 Cool piece with a lot of personality.

 This is from Chiapas, Mexico.
 What what a large and beautiful piece of amber.
 It is about 5 x 2 x .5 inches and weighs 85 grams - this is a large piece of amber.
 Oh, and clear - very clear.
-Now the biggie .... the is a wonderful leaf at one side of the amber.
+Now the biggie .... this is a wonderful leaf at one side of the amber.
 How cool.
 This giant piece can sit on a desk and be enjoyed by all.
 Very rare to be able to see a leaf like this.
-Also there are a few gnats and even an immature planthopper.
-Finally there is a small tropical stingless bee, Hymenoptera.
+Also there are some barklice and even an immature planthopper.
 This is a special piece.